mockko/livereload/README.md

 **Warning: Windows is not supported yet.** We now have Windows installation instructions, but the directory watching does not work.
 Will be fixed later this week with transition to another monitoring API.

+**What do our users say?**

+“I think LiveReload is going to change the way I work...” [@mheerema](http://twitter.com/mheerema/status/18363670011)

+“spent a day using livereload. really impressed, very nice to watch pages update as I add / change code.” [@pollingj](http://twitter.com/pollingj/status/18366550224)

+“Gem of the month (quarter?): LiveReload” [@grimen](http://twitter.com/grimen/status/18369684099)

 What's new?
 -----------